seamusrobertmurphy/monte-carlo-trees/README.md

 **Exemption for Allometric Estimates**\
 An exemption from requirements for Monte Carlo simulations is granted to allometric modeled estimates.
 The TREES Standards V2.0 states that "such errors are considered consistent between emissions in the crediting level and crediting periods" which therefore do not materially influence the net results.

-**Inclusion of Biomass Map Uncertainty**\
+**Inclusion of Emissions & Activity Data Uncertainty**\
-Conversely, uncertainty must be assessed and reported for emissions factors derived from biomass maps, as these datasets directly impact the accuracy of emission estimates.
-TREES participants are encouraged to adopt best practices, such as those outlined in the CEOS LPV Biomass Protocol 2021, to enhance calibration, validation, and reliability of spatially explicit datasets.
-In this guidance document, best practices are recommended regarding appropriate scaling, temporal & spatialy consistent reference and remote sensing data, in addition to approved error metrics reporting (90% CI or RMSE).
-They cite three likely sources of uncertainty in biomass estimation are highlighted separately for consideration in assessing and calibrating predictions [@duncansonAbovegroundWoodyBiomass2021].
+Conversely, uncertainty must be assessed and reported for emissions factors and activity data derived from biomass maps, as these datasets directly impact the accuracy of emission estimates.
+TREES participants are encouraged to adopt best practices, such as those outlined in the CEOS LPV Biomass Protocol 2021, to enhance calibration, validation, and reliability of spatially explicit datasets [@duncansonAbovegroundWoodyBiomass2021], including

 -   Measurement Uncertainty in tree measurements (i.e DBH and height).
--   Allometric Model Errors in statistically inferring biomass from from tree measurements
--   Sampling & Spatial Uncertainty arising from autocorrelation & over-fitting
+-   Sampling & Spatial Uncertainty arising from autocorrelation & over-fitting of classified land cover maps.

 ### Demonstration script {#sec-1.1}

 #### *Environment setup*

-::: cell
 ``` {.r .cell-code}
 easypackages::packages(
   "animation", "BIOMASS", "caret", "dataMaid", "DescTools", "dplyr",